Camp Blaz Marine awarded an impact Navy and Marine Corps Achievement Medal

 |0

-This work, Camp Blaz Marine awarded an impact Navy and Marine Corps Achievement Medal [Image 4 of 4], by Cpl Brayden Daniel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Blaz Marine awarded an impact Navy and Marine Corps Achievement Medal, by Cpl Brayden Daniel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Camp Blaz Marine awarded an impact Navy and Marine Corps Achievement Medal